vicsjoo/Drawing/README.md

 # Drawing
-Project in C# that attempts to make an efficient, multi-threaded algorithm to generate abstract art/procedural images.
+Project in C# that generates abstract art/procedural images.